JustinGOSSES/JustinGOSSES/README.md

 hi :wave:, I'm Justin!

-I currently work as a NASA :rocket: contractor and wear Data Scientist, Software Engineering, and Product Management hats. :tophat:
+I currently work as a NASA :rocket: contractor wearing many hats :tophat: Data Scientist, Software Engineering, and Product Management.

 Most of repos on here are side projects.
 Geoscience is a dominant trend in these repos, because it is an area where I have a lot of domain knowledge.
 However, I don't use it in my day job, so it makes for a nice dividing line between work & side projects.

-- 🔭 Currently, I’m working on updates to these side projects that fill a missing gaps in working with a certain kind of scientific data on the web:
+🔭 Currently, I’m working on updates to these side projects that fill a missing gaps in working with a certain kind of scientific data on the web:
 - [`wellio`](https://github.com/agile-geoscience/welly) &mdash; library for converting well logs in LAS 2.0 format to JSON
 - [`wellioviz`](https://github.com/JustinGOSSES/wellioviz) &mdash; library for visualizing well logs on the web

-- 🌱 After being on my "to-do" list for years, I have also just started to learn <a href="https://observablehq.com/@justingosses/svg-rectangles">generative art</a> on <a href="https://observablehq.com/">Observable</a>.
+🌱 After being on my "to-do" list for years, I have also just started to learn <a href="https://observablehq.com/@justingosses/svg-rectangles">generative art</a> on <a href="https://observablehq.com/">Observable</a>.

 Learn more at [justingossses.com](https://justingosses.com)